lfr/lfr.github.io/_posts/2019-12-19-advent-validation-blocks.md

 ```
 If this sounds familiar, perhaps like me you've still decided for using a method similar to the above, because the advantages of coding against types guaranteed-to-be-valid far outweights the inconvenince of creating these type/module combinations.

 Perhaps like me you've also been thinking that there must be a way to streamline this.
-If so, feel free to ignore the ridiculous backstory below and [jump straight to the actual topic of the post](#vbs).
+If so, feel free to ignore the somewhat pointless backstory below and [jump straight to the actual topic of the post](#vbs).

 ### Enter RealText